The heart of Puerto Rico is a paradise for adventure lovers.

 An ideal destination for adrenaline lovers, Orocovis is located in the geographical center of Puerto Rico.
 Whether you go from San Juan or drive up from Ponce in the south, expect the drive to be about an hour and a half.

 Also known as the heart of Puerto Rico, Orocovis is home to the extraordinary Toro Verde Nature Adventure Park, where you will experience one of the longest ziplines in the world — known as The Monster — in a safe, family-friendly environment.
 Lovers of the outdoors also flock to Orocovis for camping.

 The temperature is cooler in the mountain villages and the air always seem fresh.
-Enjoy both with a walk to see the iconic Doña Juana Waterfalls and the Mirador Villalba Orocovis shoot amazing vacation photos.
+Enjoy both with a walk to see the iconic Doña Juana Waterfall and shoot amazing vacation photos.